 Day 7: Bond With Local Wildlife

-Now, I personally love visiting wildlife sanctuaries in Australia, and seeing the great work they do in the name of conversation, and Perth has no shortage of spots for animal lovers to gravitate to!
+Now, I personally love visiting wildlife sanctuaries in Australia and seeing the great work they do in the name of conservation.
+And Perth has no shortage of spots for animal lovers to gravitate to!

 Lesser known but absolutely worth a mention, a trip to Heirisson Island will strike a chord with any true animal lover.
-An island of Perth’s Swan River, Heirisson is a natural kangaroo sanctuary where the roo’s are looked after and fed by keepers.
+An island of Perth’s Swan River, Heirisson is a natural kangaroo sanctuary where the roos are looked after and fed by keepers.
 It’s a lovely free habitat for them to roam, but be mindful not to get too loud around them if you are lucky enough to see them roaming around.

-I hope my Perth itinerary has inspired you to book your own trip to the city, or given you some ideas to add to your own itinerary.
+I hope my Perth itinerary has inspired you to book your own trip to the city or given you some ideas to add to your own itinerary.

 Hooroo! (*goodbye in Aussie slang)

-Planning a Trip to Australia…?
+Planning a Trip to Australia?

-- The Ultimate SYDNEY Itinerary | How to Spend 4-7 Days Exploring Sydney
+- The Best Sydney Itinerary | How to Spend 4-7 Days Exploring Sydney

-- 14 Words You’ll Start Saying When You Move to Australia
+- 23 Words You’ll Start Saying When You Move to Australia

 - 30 Music Festivals in Australia To Experience Before You Die

-- The 14 Best Music Festivals in Sydney
+- The 15 Best Music Festivals in Sydney, Australia

-- Top 10 Music Festivals in Melbourne To Experience Before You Die
+- 30 Music Festivals in Melbourne To Experience Before You Die

 - The Ultimate Guide For Moving To Sydney on a Working Holiday Visa

-- The 5 Best Rooftop Bars in Melbourne | 20 Unique Spots
+- Best Rooftop Bars in Melbourne | 20 Unique Spots